-As of June 30, 2013, we invested our cash in a variety of financial instruments, principally money market funds, corporate bonds, commercial paper, U.S. Treasury securities and other government-related obligations.
+As of September 30, 2013, we invested our cash in a variety of financial instruments, principally money market funds, corporate bonds, municipal bonds, commercial paper, U.S. Treasury securities and other government-related obligations.
 All of our interest-bearing securities are subject to interest rate risk and could decline in value if interest rates fluctuate.
 Our investment portfolio is comprised of marketable securities of highly rated financial institutions and investment-grade debt instruments, and we have guidelines to limit the term-to-maturity of our investments.
-Due to the conservative nature of these instruments, we do not believe a change in interest rates would have a material impact on our financial statements.
+Based on the type of securities we invest in, we do not believe a change in interest rates would have a material impact on our financial statements.
+If interest rates were to increase or decrease by 1%, the fair value of our investment portfolio would increase (decrease) by approximately \$(5,400) and \$3,400, respectively.

 In February 2012, we entered into the Credit Agreement with a floating rate of interest based on LIBOR, Prime Rate, Federal Funds Rate or Eurodollar Rate, at our election, plus an applicable credit spread.
 We do not expect changes in interest rates related to the Credit Agreement to have a material effect on our financial statements.
-As of June 30, 2013, we had approximately \$137,000 of variable rate debt outstanding.
-If interest rates were to increase or decrease by 1% for the year, annual interest expense would increase or decrease by approximately \$1,370.
+As of September 30, 2013, we had approximately \$125,000 of variable rate debt outstanding.
+If interest rates were to increase or decrease by 1% for the year, annual interest expense would increase or decrease by approximately \$1,250.